 A. No, you only need to achieve one of the mentioned criteria in a level to progress.

-A. No, Main Maniac relaxed the rules back in 2008…it can overlap in 2 years.
-So if your streak of 6 marathons in 6 months (Silver level) was run from October 2014 – March 2015, then it officially counts.
+A. No, So if your streak of 6 marathons in 6 months (Silver level) was run from October 2014 – March 2015, then it officially counts.

 A. Race cancellations happen for various reasons, and Main Maniac feels your pain.
 If you run the course informally with friends (as an impromptu Fat Ass), congratulations on the training run, but it won’t count toward stats.

 If I run a double marathon, say a 52.4 miler in one race, can I count that as 2 marathons?
 Can a 100 miler count as 3+ marathons?
-Can a “24 hour race” count as 4 “6 hour races”?
+Can a “24 hour race” count as 4 “6 hour races?"

 A. Sorry, no. You entered a 12 hour race; the minimum distance to count is 31 miles.
 This guideline goes by the advertised distance of the race itself, not the personal time you chose to stop.

-Why is there a dividing line at 8 hours for Fixed Duration Events?
+Why is there a dividing line at 6 hours for Fixed Duration Events?
 Why isn’t 26.2 miles enough to count for all these events?

 A. Apologies, truly.
 We are a club based on counting stuff… so we have to have a common frame of reference regarding how to count the stuff.
 Do not consider this to be a judgment of merit for other events!
 There are all kinds of cool events to run.
 Many count.
 Some don’t.
 They are still probably fun.
 Anyway, there are about 10,000 countable events and we want you to be a lifelong runner.
 Try different things.